Simulation

 KeyDescription

-transitions_interval_treesAn interval tree for each transition, showing time intervals when the transition was enabled but not yet fired.
+output_transitions_interval_treesAn interval tree for each transition (keyed by transition name), showing time intervals when the transition was enabled but not yet fired.

 cases_ex_timeA list of throughput times for all cases in the log.